 This is why you will see a lot of job descriptions looking for 1 to 2 years of experience.
 With one of two years of real-world experience, there is a lot less drama and training involved.

-We can all argue that a 25-year-old candidate is more mature than someone who is 21 or 22 but at the end of the day, it won’t matter.
+We can all argue that a 25-year-old candidate is more mature than someone who is 21 or 22.
+At the end of the day, it won’t matter.
 Employers are looking for an entry-level candidate that they fully expect to train up these new hires.
-We are not looking for particular skills at this point, we are looking for a “go-getter / ambitious” attitude and this will be determined via the resume.
+We are not looking for particular skills at this point.
+We are looking for a “go-getter / ambitious” attitude and this will be determined via the resume.
 A one or two-year gap won’t be the reflection of a “go-getter.”

 If you are working after graduation for a few years, it will be assumed that you have more “corporate maturity” than someone who wasn’t working that entry level job for a few years.